Socketlike/translate/README.md

       }),
     },
   ],

   extraSourceLanguages: ['auto'],

   parse: (res) =>
     res.json().then((_) => {
-      // tfw we can't cast unknown to something else in func args const body = _ as { translation?: string; error?: string }
+      // since _ is unknown and we cannot cast it in the arguments, we must cast it here const body = _ as { translation?: string; error?: string }

       if (!body?.translation) throw new Error('no response')